-By applying these principles into practice, police officers meet one of their core and most serious duties.
+By applying these principles into practice, police officers meet one of their core, fundamental officer duties.

 Passing the police officer exam is just the first step.
 After that, officers face the real-life consequences of their career decision.

 It’s often a highly pressurized environment that carries significant daily risks and health hazards.
 Police officers have a duty to be prepared for these risks.
-Officers are expected to have a bulletproof mental constitution that allows them to respond to dangers within the community; the ability to protect members of the public who are unable to discharge this duty.
+Officers are expected to have a bulletproof mental shield that allows them to respond to dangers within the community; the ability to protect members of the public who are unable to discharge this level of skill.

 There are certain skills that come alongside this.
 These include:

-This is quite a mosaic of skills, all of which must be tailored to meet the risks and hazards we have hitherto described.
+This is quite a mosaic of skills, all of which must be tailored to meet a wide range of personal risks and hazards.
 It remains one of the most fundamental duties of a police officer; to meet these hazards head-on, with a strong mental constitution that seeks to protect the public and arrest the suspects involved.